-After having seen Turkey for the first time, Formula 1 goes back to the old Europe on Sunday for a typical rendez-vous: the Italian Grand Prix, which has reached the edition number 79, the number 55 of the modern era.
-It has always been at Monza since 1950, except in 1980 when they raced at Imola where Nelson Piquet won.
-Not to mention that, here, they race at Ferrari's home.
+After having seen Turkey for the first time, Formula 1 goes back to old Europe on Sunday for a typical rendez-vous: the Italian Grand Prix, which has reached edition number 79, number 55 of the modern era.
+It has always been in Monza since 1950, except in 1980 when they raced in Imola and Nelson Piquet won.
+Not to mention that, here, they race in Ferrari's house.
 At the Monza racetrack, the team from Maranello has triumphed sixteen times, with an impressive series of wins during the last five years: four first places, two by Michael Schumacher, two by Rubens Barrichello.
-Only interruption in 2001 when the Colombian Juan Pablo Montoya won, with Williams at that time during his brilliant rookie season.
-It is precisely Montoya who is the big favorite this time.
+Only an interruption in 2001 when the Colombian Juan Pablo Montoya won with Williams at that time during his brilliant rookie season.
+It is precisely Montoya who is the big favourite this time.
 He likes this circuit a lot and it is probably adapted to his heavy foot characteristics.
-Two pole positions (2001-2002) in his hall of fame and 1 win on this track.
-Above all, Juan Pablo, in those last few days during the last tests on the Italian track, was very fast: he beat all the records of top speeds reached at the end of the straight - 372.2 km/h - and also revised the lap record that was belonging to Rubens Barrichello from last year, driving in 1'20"089, at an average speed of 260.395 km/h.
-While rumors about Michael Schumacher going to McLaren after 2006 are coming from Germany and there is talk about a pre-contract already signed between Scuderia Ferrari and Kimi Räikkönen, the German driver on Thursday, 25 August 2005, after a long testing day, serenely answers questions.
+Two pole positions (2001-2002) in his hall of fame and one win on this track.
+Above all, Juan Pablo, in those last few days during the last tests on the Italian track, was very fast: he beat the all-time top speed record reached at the end of the straight - 372.2 km/h - and also revised the lap record belonging to Rubens Barrichello from last year, who had set a lap time of 1'20"089, at an average speed of 260.395 km/h.
+While rumours about Michael Schumacher moving to McLaren after 2006 are coming from Germany and there is talk about a pre-contract already signed between Scuderia Ferrari and Kimi Räikkönen, the German driver on Thursday, August 25, 2005, after a long testing day, serenely answers questions.
 So, Schumacher...

 For how long will you continue in Formula 1?

 "It's clear that I won't last another ten years.
 But I still haven't decided when I'll stop.
-Anyway, I can't picture myself in another car than Ferrari.
-And I can't even imagine how could my very last grand prix be.
+Anyway, I can't picture myself in a car other than Ferrari.
+And I can't even imagine how my very last grand prix could be.
 I still have a lot of fun".

 "If she had asked me herself, I wouldn't be here.
 However, my children Gina Maria and Mick want to know why I don't win anymore.
 We try to educate them and explain to them that you can't always win.
-I hope that when they'll grow up, they will prefer tennis rather than motorsport...
+I hope that when they grow up, they will prefer tennis over motorsport...
 The children of drivers experience too much pressure, think of Nelsinho Piquet and Nico Rosberg".

 "Good question.
 It's true that I had a meeting with Norbert Haug, Mercedes' manager.
 But I've always done it, we see each other at parties, on track.
 And we don't talk about my future, there are also other subjects.
 If this is a strategy from Mercedes to put pressure on Ferrari, it's the wrong tactic".

-And what about the rumors about Räikkönen having signed an agreement with Ferrari?
+And what about the rumours about Räikkönen having signed an agreement with Ferrari?

-But if the Finnish driver really arrives at Maranello at some point?
+But what if the Finnish driver really arrived at Maranello at some point?

-"I've had so many teammates.
+"I've had many teammates.
 And I repeat: I've never chosen them myself".

 "It would be interesting to see how he would act.
-Me as his master?
-Another question?"
+Me as his teacher?
+Next question?"

 Would you try Valentino's Yamaha?

-"When I was young I had a sport bike.
+"When I was young I had a sports bike.
 I was driving on the road, where it was too dangerous to go fast.
-You do what you do, I do what I do".
+To each their own".

 Let's get back to Formula 1.
 Your thoughts on the Räikkönen-Alonso duel?